Seminars and Events

 Mathematical Physics Seminars

-A fortnightly seminar on topics in Mathematical Physics, aimed at a general audience.
+A fortnightly seminar (Wednesdays 3-4pm) on topics in Mathematical Physics, aimed at a general audience.

 All are welcome!

-For further information, to be added to the mailing list, or if you wish to meet a speaker, please contact Eva-Maria Graefe or Ryan Barnett.
+For further information, to be added to the mailing list, or if you wish to meet a speaker, please contact one of the organisers:

 Diversity Policy for the Mathematical Physics Seminar

 Department of Mathematics, Imperial College London